Ligoon/starter-hugo-academic/content/home/experience.md

     date_start: '2021-03-01'
     date_end: '2021-07-01'
     description: |2-
-      - improved the accuracy of previous tooth-numbering detection model by 60% and x-ray classification model by 3%
+      - Improved accuracy of tooth-numbering model by 60% utilizing pre-trained YOLOv5
-      - developed deep learning application for tooth numbering and caries detection of x-ray film, using self-developed algorithms (with pytorch, tensorflow) and open-source models (e.g. YOLO, Mask R-CNN, ResNet)
+      - Implemented post-processing algorithm using TensorFlow and Python to improve YOLOv5’s prediction by 10%
+      - Achieved an accuracy of 98% on x-ray film classifier with transfer learning utilizing ResNet and DenseNet
-      - conducted researches and survey the latest research paper of deep learning, computer version in dental field
+      - Conducted researches and survey the latest research paper of deep learning, computer version in dental field

   - title: Front-end Web Developer Intern
     company: Department of Computer Science, NYCU